Implementing Entity Resolvers with @key Directives

 Frequently Asked Questions

-Can a single GraphQL type define multiple @key directives?
+Can a single type define multiple @key directives?

-How does the router handle missing @key fields at runtime?
+How does the router behave when a @key field is missing at runtime?

-Should entity resolvers fetch complete objects or only requested fields?
+Should an entity resolver fetch the full record or only requested fields?

-What is the architectural difference between @key and @external?
+What is the difference between @key and @external?

-@key defines the identity boundary used by the router to route and merge queries across subgraphs. @external declares that a field is owned by another subgraph and is only referenced locally for query planning or computed fields.
+@key defines the identity the router uses to route and merge an entity across subgraphs. @external marks a field as owned by another subgraph and only referenced locally — for query planning or as the input to a @requires computation.
+A subgraph that owns a field never marks it @external.